Grove Collaborative

 Are dryer sheets bad for the environment?

-From an environmental standpoint, they are a single-use product that could potentially be emitting harmful toxins into the air and onto your clothes — if you need proof, just look at some of the ingredients in dryer sheets noted on the EPA's hazardous waste list.
+From an environmental standpoint, they are a single-use product that could potentially be emitting harmful toxins into the air and onto your clothes.
+If you need proof, just look at some of the ingredients in dryer sheets noted on the EPA's hazardous waste list.

 And while these lovely little sheets may not be as toxic as some claim, more research is needed to determine whether fragrances used in dryer sheets are harmful to your health.